WojciechMatuszewski/programming-notes/rust/langauge.md

     - For example defining variables inside a function that live on the _heap_.

-  - If you do not use a structure that lives on the _stack_, you will not be allocating on the _heap.
+  - If you do not use a structure that lives on the _stack_, you will not be allocating on the _heap_.

+    - **If the size of the thing you declared cannot be computed up-front, you will allocate on the heap**.

+      - The nice thing about Rust is that memory management of the heap is done automatically.
+There is no `free` or `malloc` functions.

 - **For every thing you store on the heap, there is something (a pointer) stored on the stack**.

   - This helps with cleaning up the memory.

 ### Borrowing and owning

+- Each variable has to have a single owner.

+  - But there can be multiple _borrows_ for a single variable.

 - When **passing a value to a function, that function will _consume_ the value**.